 The Office of Financial Aid is required by federal and state regulations to monitor the academic progress of potential and current financial aid recipients.
-Federal regulations require Lake Forest Graduate School of Management to establish and apply reasonable standards of Satisfactory Academic Progress for the purpose of the receipt of financial assistance under the programs authorized by Title IV of the Higher Education Act.
-Financial aid applicants must comply with the Satisfactory Academic Progress (SAP) Policy as a condition of initial or continued eligibility.
+Federal regulations require Lake Forest Graduate School of Management to establish and apply reasonable standards of Satisfactory Academic Progress to determine eligibility of financial assistance under the programs authorized by Title IV of the Higher Education Act.
+Financial aid applicants must comply with and meet the requirements of the Satisfactory Academic Progress (SAP) Policy as a condition of initial or continued eligibility.

-Please note: Even if a student has not currently applied for financial aid, or is not currently receiving aid, this policy applies and prior academic progress will be evaluated to determine eligibility for financial aid.
+Please note: Even if a student is not a current applicant or recipient of federal financial aid, this policy applies, and prior academic progress will be evaluated to determine financial aid eligibility.
 Satisfactory Academic Progress is measured both qualitatively and quantitatively.
 The qualitative measure requires maintaining a satisfactory grade point average.
-The quantitative measure requires successful completion of a graduate degree program within the Lake Forest Graduate School of Management time frame policy.
-Failure to meet the requirements of satisfactory progress and academic good standing will result in the suspension of financial aid eligibility.
+The quantitative measure requires successful completion of a graduate degree program within the LFGSM time frame policy.
+Failure to maintain good academic standing as evaluated by these two measures will result in the immediate suspension of financial aid eligibility.